 This type of seat hogger puts all their luggage on the free seats next to them.
 They have an attitude of self-entitlement and are under the impression that their bags require a place to rest.
 They want you to know that their Duty-Free shopping is just as important as they are.

-2. “The Octopus”
+2. “The Octopus.”

 Octopus seat hoggers are pretty self-explanatory.
 They spread out one or more limbs in a way that unreasonably occupies adjacent seating – taking up an insane amount of leg and arm room.
 Their attitude screams, “It’s all about me!!!”.

-3. “The Sergeant”
+3. “The Sergeant.”

 These seat hoggers barricade access to all of their surrounding seats.
-With great tactic and design, they create an obstacle using their belongings so you can’t physically reach the seat.
+With great tactics and design, they create an obstacle using their belongings so you can’t physically reach the seat.
 This type is all about fighting for their space.
 This seat hogger silently screams, “Want a piece of me?
 Come and get it.”

-4. “The Sleeper”
+4. “The Sleeper.”

 The Sleeper doesn’t care what you have to think or say.
 After all, they’re in dreamland.
 They’re too tired to deal with anything besides finding a row of empty seats to kick back on.
-We wish you all the best if you try to wake them up either.
+We wish you all the best if you try to wake them up, either.

 5. “The No Boundaries”

 These seat hoggers have various tactics that range from eating a bunch of food, removing their shoes and socks, and even brushing their teeth.
-Which, almost guarantees that nobody will want to sit beside them.
+Which almost guarantees that nobody will want to sit beside them.

 Doing your nails, combing your hair a lot, and talking loudly on your cell phone can also do the trick.
 Their attitude says it all.
 “I’m taking care of my own needs, can’t you see that?”

 So what happens when you want that seat?
 What should one do when a fellow passenger breaches airport seat etiquette?
-Unfortunately, some will just walk away while others will speak up, ask and get the seat.
+Unfortunately, some will just walk away while others will speak up, ask, and get the seat.
 How?
-Ask nicely, smile and use these handy tips utilizing the art of asking.
+Ask nicely, smile, and use these handy tips utilizing the art of asking.